 Dr. Rogers is a Co-Director for STAR-PREP.
 He completed his PhD in biochemistry from University of California, Davis.
 He then went on to complete postdoctoral fellowships in cell biology at the University of Nice Medical School in France and a neuroscience postdoctoral fellowship at Johns Hopkins University School of Medicine.
 He is currently a professor in the Department of Biochemistry and Molecular Biology.
 His research has resulted in a greater understanding of molecular signaling in cardiac cells.

-Dr. Rogers is also the Executive Director and Assistant Dean in the Dean’s Office of Research Affairs.
+Dr. Rogers is also the Associate Dean for Research Development & Administration and Executive Director in the Office of Research Affairs.
 For 16 years he was the director of the Medical Scientist Training Program (MSTP, MD-PhD Program).
 During this time a priority for him was to increase the number of underrepresented minority MD-PhD students.
 In fact he increased the level of URMs from 0% to 25% during his tenure.
 Importantly, through active mentoring, these students not only graduated but have continued training in outstanding Residency Programs such as those at Duke and Johns Hopkins.
 He also has a great deal of experience with teaching in different settings, including medical courses, graduate courses, and MD-PhD workshops for undergraduates.
 As a Co-Director, Dr. Rogers will host the workshop on “Applying to Graduate School” for STAR-PREP scholars.
 He will review and critique applications, assist with mock interviews, and participate in graduate school visits.
 Finally, he will attend forums throughout the year and help to address any additional issues that arise throughout the program.

 INDIVIDUAL DEVELOPMENT PLAN TEAM MEMBERS